Ansari-Muskan01/Excel/README.md

 ## 🎯 Project Objective

-The objective of this dashboard is to analyze **DMart sales performance** using Microsoft Excel.
-It enables management to monitor sales trends, profitability, customer purchasing behavior, regional performance, and payment preferences, helping support data-driven business decisions.
+The objective of this dashboard is to analyze DMart sales performance.
+It provides interactive insights into sales trends, profitability, customer behavior, regional performance, and payment preferences to support data-driven business decisions.
 ---

 ## 📊 Dataset Description

-The dataset contains retail sales transactions from a DMart store.
-Each record represents a customer order and includes sales, order details, customer information, product category, payment method, and profit.
+The dataset contains retail sales transaction records from a DMart store.
+Each row represents a customer order and includes sales, profit, discount, customer details, product category, payment mode, region, and delivery information.

 ### Dataset Columns